taylorsilva/posts/building-and-pushing-images/README.md

 # Building and Pushing Container Images

-In this blog post we are going to show how to build and push container images using the [oci-build task](https://github.com/vito/oci-build-task) and [registry-image resource](https://github.com/concourse/registry-image-resource).
-This post assumes you understand how to build container images with `Dockerfile`'s and publish to [Docker Hub](https://hub.docker.com/) or another image registry.
+In this blog post we are going to show how to build and publish container images using the [oci-build task](https://github.com/vito/oci-build-task) and [registry-image resource](https://github.com/concourse/registry-image-resource).
+This post assumes you understand how to build container images with `Dockerfile`'s and publish to [Docker Hub](https://hub.docker.com/) or another image registry using the [`docker` cli](https://docs.docker.com/engine/reference/commandline/cli/).

-_If you just want to see the pipeline, scroll down or [click here](https://github.com/concourse/examples/blob/master/pipelines/build-and-push-simple-image.yml).
+_If you just want to see the pipeline, scroll to the bottom or [click here](https://github.com/concourse/examples/blob/master/pipelines/build-and-push-simple-image.yml).
 What follows is a detailed explanation of what each part of the pipeline does._

 First we need a Dockerfile.
 You can store this in your own repo or reference the [github.com/concourse/examples](https://github.com/concourse/examples) repo.
 The rest of this post assumes you use the [examples](https://github.com/concourse/examples) repo.
 All files in this blog post can be found in the examples repo.

-We are going to use a very basic [Dockerfile](https://github.com/concourse/examples/blob/master/Dockerfiles/simple/Dockerfile) so we can focus on the Concourse mechanics.
+We are going to use a very basic [Dockerfile](https://github.com/concourse/examples/blob/master/Dockerfiles/simple/Dockerfile) so we can focus on the build the Concourse pipeline.

 ```
 FROM busybox